 - a.
 Pre-Application Conference

 - 1. Required

 - 2. See 12-7-30(b)

 - b.
 Application Submittal and Handling

 - 1. See 12-7-30(c)

-- 2. An application must include all of the subdivision submittal requirements listed in the Town's Land Use Administrative Manual.
+- 2. An application must include all of the subdivision submittal requirements listed in the Town's Land Use Administrative Manual and conform with all applicable requirements in Article 5 of this Chapter.

-- 3. For lot line adjustments and lot consolidations, the owners of all affected properties whose lot lines are being amended shall provide written consent to the application. - 4.
-To the extent that submittal information was submitted as part of a previous subdivision proposal and is adequate by current standards, the Director may waive submittal requirements at the request of the applicant. - c.
+- 3. For lot line adjustments and lot consolidations, the owners of all affected properties whose lot lines are being amended shall provide written consent to the application.

+- 4. To the extent that submittal information was submitted as part of a previous subdivision proposal and is adequate by current standards, the Director may waive submittal requirements at the request of the applicant.

+- c.
 Staff Review and Action.
-The Director shall review the application and approve, approve with conditions, or deny the minor subdivision pursuant to subsection 12-7-30(f)(4) and the below approval criteria. - d.
+The Director shall review the application and approve, approve with conditions, or deny the minor subdivision pursuant to subsection 12-7-30(f)(4) and the below approval criteria.

+- d.
 Post Decision Actions and Limitations.
 Subsection 12-7-30(g) applies, with the additional requirement that the Director shall record the minor subdivision plat with the County Clerk and Recorder as soon as practicable. - (4) Minor Subdivision Approval Criteria.
 The Director shall consider the general approval criteria in 12-7-30(f)(4) and also whether the minor subdivision: - b.
 Is consistent with the underlying zoning district(s); - c.
 Does not result in the creation of more than two lots; - d.
 Does not result in the creation of lots that cannot be built upon under this Chapter; - e.
 Does not affect a recorded easement without approval from the easement holder; - f.
-Provides all required in-lieu fees; and - g.
-Will not limit the Town's ability to effectively provide facilities or services to all lots involved
+Provides all required in-lieu fees; - g.
+Will not limit the Town's ability to effectively provide facilities or services to all lots involved; and - h.
+All required natural hazard assessments were conducted prior to submittal of the application, pursuant to Section 12-4-10, Natural Hazard Risk Reduction and Mitigation.